openebs/openebs/contribute/design/README.md

 ### Maya ( aka storage orchestrator )

+Maya builds on top of the orchestration engines capabilities in terms of container runtime, scheduling, monitoring etc., and extends the capabilities of the orchestration engines to orchestarte and manage storage.
+Maya is a set of storage utilities, orchestration plugins and services, that integrate into the container orchestration engines like kubernetes, docker swarm, nomad etc.,

+Maya makes the storage infrastructure programmable via yaml files that the DevOps can define and commit, just like the container clusters or containerized applications.
+Maya services monitor, learn and provide storage metrics to the container schedulers for better placements of pods as well as storage migration between hosts within/across cluster(s).

+OpenEBS Maya comprises of the following:
+- maya ( a cli )
+- maya-apiserver
+- maya-stg-interface
+- maya-sml-engine
+- maya-stg-analytics
+- maya-plugins-k8s
+- maya-plugins-docker
+- maya-plugins-nomad
+- maya-plugins-mesos
+- maya-ui

 OpenEBS can also be deployed in the dedicated environment like the traditial software defined storage, and can be connected via the storage plugins.